openteams-ai/araki/README.md

 ```

 ##  Next steps
-* allow users to deactivate an environment `akari deactivate`
-  * should identify what the currently active environment is
-  * then unset all the environment variables
-  * clean up the activation script
-* sort out how saving/checkpointing an environment should work
+* Sort out how saving/checkpointing an environment should work
+* Add shell prefix so users know what environment they are in
+* Rethink how activation/deactivation of environments should work